pizza-power/reMarkable-Sleep-Screen-HTML/README.md

 This allows you to change the sleep screen by injecting limited HTML of your choice.
 For example, you can load a remote image to display on the device.

-This script will replace the contents of `/data/xochitl.conf` fields `IdleContact` and `IdleName` (if uncommented in the script),with the `-f` file you specify when running.
+This script will replace the contents of `/data/xochitl.conf` fields `IdleContact` and `IdleName` (if uncommented in the script), with the `-f` file you specify when running.
 I've included a basic HTML file for test.

 To run, clone the repo and chmod+x the python script, then: